South Devon & Torbay Table Tennis League

-23. The League fixtures for the season shall be arranged in date order by the General Secretary on the basis of charts published in the Table Tennis England Handbook.
+23. The League fixtures shall be published by the General Secretary

 24. Inability of regular players to play shall not be deemed sufficient reason for postponement of a match and in such cases reserves must be played.
 However, with the mutual agreement of both teams, a fixture may either be played before the original date, or if the fixture is postponed, the fixture must be played, where possible, within 28 days of the original date.
 Late postponements (within 48 hours of the match) must be avoided unless there are very exceptional circumstances.
 The postponing team must inform the Match Results Secretary of any change of date, failure to do so will incur a £2 fine.

 25. Any team failing to fulfil a fixture shall forfeit all the points to the non-offending team, and a fine of £10.00 will be imposed by the Executive Committee.
 Extenuating circumstances will only be considered by the Executive Committee on appeal.